 As a result of the membrane’s permeability, lots of fresh air can seep into the jacket.
-As the wearer of the jacket moves, the air inside the jacket stays in constant motion and is regularly exchanged.
+As the person wearing the jacket moves, the air inside the jacket stays in constant motion and is regularly exchanged.

 On the chemistry

-What make Sympatex membranes different is the fact that they haven’t got any pores, but instead work on a purely chemical and physical principle: The membrane’s hydrophilic components absorb moisture and transport to the outside so that it can then evaporate.
+What make Sympatex membranes different is the fact that they don’t have any pores, but instead work on a purely chemical and physical principle: the membrane’s hydrophilic components absorb moisture and transport it to the outside so that it can then evaporate.

-The fact that the membrane hasn’t got any pores makes it not only waterproof but also pretty low-maintenance, but more on that in a bit.
+The fact that the membrane doesn’t have any pores makes it not only waterproof but also pretty low-maintenance, but more on that in a bit.

 As a rule, you should always read the washing instructions for your product before getting started.
 Every jacket always seem to have something special about it.